3.2 Anti-Kickback Statute (AKS) & Stark Law

 Key Takeaways

-• The Anti-Kickback Statute is a criminal, intent-based law that bars knowingly offering, paying, soliciting, or receiving anything of value to induce federal health care program referrals.
+• The Anti-Kickback Statute (42 U.S.C.
+1320a-7b(b)) is a criminal, intent-based law barring knowing and willful remuneration to induce federal health care program referrals.

-• Stark Law is a civil, strict-liability statute that prohibits physician self-referral of designated health services to entities the physician (or an immediate family member) has a financial relationship with.
+• Stark Law (42 U.S.C.
+1395nn) is a civil, strict-liability statute prohibiting physician self-referral of designated health services to entities the physician or an immediate family member has a financial relationship with.

-• AKS covers any payer-related referral source and any item or service; Stark applies specifically to physicians and a defined list of designated health services.
+• AKS covers any referral source and any item or service; Stark applies only to physicians and a defined list of designated health services (DHS).

-• AKS has voluntary safe harbors and Stark has mandatory exceptions — an arrangement must fit squarely within them to be protected.
+• AKS protection comes from voluntary safe harbors; Stark protection comes from mandatory exceptions an arrangement must fit completely.

 Two Laws, One Goal

 The Anti-Kickback Statute (AKS) and the Physician Self-Referral Law (Stark Law) both target the danger that money — not medical need — drives referrals.
-The CPB exam frequently presents a scenario and asks which law applies, so the differences matter more than the overlap.
+The CPB exam frequently presents a scenario and asks which law applies, so the distinctions matter more than the overlap.
+The trick is that one fact pattern can trigger both, but only one usually fits most completely.

 Anti-Kickback Statute (AKS)

-The AKS is a criminal statute.
-It prohibits knowingly and willfully offering, paying, soliciting, or receiving remuneration (anything of value) to induce or reward referrals of items or services payable by a federal health care program.
+The AKS, at 42 U.S.C.
+1320a-7b(b), is a criminal statute.
+It prohibits knowingly and willfully offering, paying, soliciting, or receiving remuneration (anything of value — cash, free rent, waived copays, gifts) to induce or reward referrals of items or services payable by a federal health care program.

 Key points: